Start here: Florence c. 1504

 The Taddei Tondo, as this work is now known, is one of the most important examples of its type.

-It shows the infant St John presenting the Christ Child with a goldfinch, a symbol of his Passion.
-The Child, resting on the Virgin’s lap, turns away from the bird in fear, while at the same time turning back to accept his destiny.
+It shows the infant St John startling the Christ Child with a goldfinch, a symbol of his Passion.
+The Child moves away from the bird in his mother's lap, while at the same time turning back to accept his destiny.

 Raphael’s Bridgewater Madonna